digital-blueprint/toolkit/packages/app-shell/README.md

 ### Slots

-You can give your slots a css class `slot-hidden` (which you have to define with `.slot-hidden { display: none; }`) to hide the slots while the app shell is loading.
-This css class will then be removed from the slots by the app shell.
+You use the template tag to inject slots into the web component.
+These templates will be converted to div containers when the page is loaded and will not show up before that.

 #### Unnamed slot